tampueroc/tampueroc/README.md

 Currently working on Third-Party Logistics at eDarkstore

-*Contact: tomas.ampuero.c at gmail dot com*
+*Contact: tom.ampuero.c at gmail dot com*